 Packing for international travel is arguably the most stressful part of the whole trip preparation.
-This is due to the many variables that constantly change over the time and need constant adjustment.
+It is due to the many variables that continuously change over time and need constant adjustment.

-Not only the lack of knowledge about the travel destinations: from climate zones to weather conditions and its peculiarities, but also local requirements and airline baggage regulations that have a considerable impact on the way you will be packing your luggage for an overseas trip.
+The lack of knowledge about the travel destinations: from climate zones to weather conditions and their peculiarities, and local requirements and airline baggage regulations that have a considerable impact on how you will be packing your luggage for an overseas trip.

 This post will help you identify all core elements for packing for a trip overseas.